fastapi/fastapi/docs/en/docs/advanced/custom-request-and-route.md

 Doing this, our `GzipRequest` will take care of decompressing the data (if necessary) before passing it to our *path operations*.

-After that, all of the processing logic is the same.
+After that, all the processing logic is the same.

 But because of our changes in `GzipRequest.body`, the request body will be automatically decompressed when it is loaded by **FastAPI** when needed.